 "There are two main types of straight perms," she says, noting that their differences lie in the type of chemical formula that's used.
 One formula that's "thio"-based, "is ideal for those with type 2a (wavy/curly) to 3c (curly/coily) hair," Dunning explains.
 "Then there's a sodium hydroxide formula, which is the better option for types 3b (curly/coily) to 4c (kinky/coily)."

 Once you've tried either one of these solutions to get the straightened hair you've always longed for, Dunning warns you should never try the other formula.
 "Even if it’s just on the ends or you feel that it’s been a 'long time,' those chemicals are still in there and can have devastating effects, basically making the hair melt—think Nair hair removal," says Dunning.
-Yikes!
 No thank you.
-Even your decision to do a straight perm is solidified in permanence, so be sure you're ready to commit to this look for the long haul.
+Even the decision to do a straight perm is solidified in permanence, so be sure you're ready to commit to this look for the long haul.

 Stack perms typically bring to mind a very '70s look.
 "This is a technique in which you use different perm rod sizes and focus on the middle and lower area of the head," says Lara.
 Straighter and smoother at the root, a stack perm lets the party live at the ends, like Lara explains, where along with the right haircut, it provides an effortless shape to the hair.

 "This used to be a popular style method for graduated bobs," says Dunning, "giving them that stacked look."
-Which is also how the rods are applied, stacked one on top of the other, and graduating away from the scalp as they move their way up.
+This is also how the rods are applied, stacked one on top of the other, and graduating away from the scalp as they move their way up.
 If you have a straight bob and are looking to add a lot of volume to your ends, Dunning suggests the stack perm as your best bet.
 Lara, in full support, notes a stack perm will "create fullness and a layered appearance to your hair."

 Root perms are on the rise, and as you can imagine, this treatment gets applied to only the roots of the hair, matching the texture of your mid-shaft and ends.
 The main goal of a root perm is to create volume at the roots, and it can do this on curled or straightened hair.
 It's particularly great for anyone who usually blow-dries their hair, Dunning notes, saying that the bump from the rod application may be more visible if you typically air-dry.